Skip to content

 I built this during my internship at Ellipsis Infotech.

-The problem was practical: multiple AC units, separate controls, no shared visibility, and no clean remote management path.
+The problem was practical: multiple AC units, separate controls, no shared visibility, and no clean remote path.

 The System